An introduction to Relate

 - We’re completing the foundation for creating a living design system of components, states, and properties.

-- Outputting the code for you as a ReactJS package and syncing it with a Github repository, Dropbox, and Google Drive.
-Not using React?
-Not a problem.
-We are evolving and will adapt it to your needs.
+- Outputting the code for you as a ReactJS package and syncing it with a Github repository.

 We are a small team of four people who breathe design and code.
 We’ve had the privilege of creating a lot of products for the web, and now we’ve emerged to create Relate.